CecilyK/scim-server-sample/README.md

 # SCIM server sample
 This is a simple sample of a SCIM server written using NodeJS and MongoDB as the data storage.
+Currrently testing for compatibility with Azure AD SCIM client using the [SCIM validator](https://scimvalidator.microsoft.com/)

 ## Functionality supported